Aramco CEO says Europe's energy crisis plans only short-term solution | Headlines

 Aramco CEO says Europe's energy crisis plans only short-term solution

-The head of Saudi state oil giant Aramco said on Tuesday Europe's plans to cap energy bills for consumers and tax energy companies were not long-term or helpful solutions for the global energy crisis.
+The head of Saudi state oil giant Aramco said on Tuesday Europe's plans to cap energy bills for consumers and tax energy companies were not long-term or helpful solutions for the global energy crisis, spurred largely by underinvestment in hydrocarbons.

 - Country: